 Creating a New Generation

 Transformation Synergy.
 If an NG Character has a parent that has access to an Alternate Form when they are created, they automatically gain access to that Alternate Form.
-However, this only applies to the first stage of any Alternate Form and only to Alternate Forms that have a Tier of Power Requirement of 2 or lower.
+However, this only applies to the first stage of any Alternate Form, and only to Alternate Forms that have a Tier of Power Requirement of 2 or lower.

 The NG Character still follows all typical rules for using that Transformation, such as needing to meet the Tier of Power Requirement to enter that Transformation.

 This will not count as dying for the sake of the Fission rules regarding Namekians.
+Instead, the new Character is counted as their Past Life for the effects of the Fission rules.

 Hybrids

 Making a Hybrid between two races is generally ill-advised and not something that fits within the balance of most DBU campaigns.
 In many cases, it doesn’t make much sense, either.
-Many races found in the Dragon Universe seem relatively self-contained and while there are certainly exceptions (such as Saiyan and Human compatibility), it seems unlikely that an Android Construct and a Shinjin could have a child with one another, for example.
+Many races found in the Dragon Universe seem relatively self-contained, and while there are certainly exceptions (such as Saiyan and Human compatibility), it seems unlikely that an Android Construct and a Shinjin could have a child with one another, for example.
 However, in the spirit of keeping things as open as possible and how the rules of what race may make a NG Character with another may vary from table to table, you may follow the below rulings when making a NG Character from two separate races.

 If possible, it is best to have at least 2 Mind-Category Racial Traits, one from each Race, to represent the upbringing the character may have had (if both parents were present for it).